HirogaKatageri/android-fastlane/README.md

-# Android Fastlane Docker Image
+# Android with Fastlane CI Docker Image

-This image is made minimally ready for deployment of Android Applications using Fastlane.
-It uses Alpine Linux for a very minimal linux image.
+A docker image for Android with Fastlane included.
+Can be used with Gitlab CI.